 The key features of these apps include helping users track their mood, set goals, develop healthy habits, and provide ongoing support beyond therapy sessions or office visits.

-Mental health apps vs. therapy apps
+Are mental health apps and therapy apps the same?

 The difference between mental health apps and therapy apps lies in their focus and functionality.
 While both types of apps aim to address mental health issues, they approach it from different perspectives and offer distinct features.